 For more of the Stewart’s photos, see Jeff’s original blog post HERE.

-Also, once a week, you'll receive an email related to trekking and our trek destinations.
+Once a week, you will receive an email related to trekking and our trek destinations.
 We provide you with valuable insight into villages, cultures, food, and history, as well as tips on trekking, hiking, and general travel.
 We will also let you know about any upcoming specials and new destinations.
-By registering, you will automatically become eligible for future giveaways, too.
+By registering, you will automatically become eligible for future giveaways.
+(We do several of these each year, and they are LEGIT!)
 If you're not feeling it, unsubscribe at any time.
-Also, be sure to mark us "Not spam" when you get our first weekly email!
+Also, be sure to mark us "Not spam" when you get the first one!

 You've successfully entered!
 Good luck and keep on trekkin'!